Questions For Your Contractors' References— Ask Your Contractors' Previous Clients These Things— BYHYU 240

 This question will obviously not be for every type of contractor.
 Most references won’t have and can’t take photos of the work an HVAC contractor or insulation guy.
 But for general contractors, painters, trim carpenters, interior designers, tile and floor contractors, landscapers and professionals who work on the finishes of the house, it could make sense to get some tangible examples of the contractors' work.
 If an electrician or plumber has put in some special features, there may be an opportunity to see photos of what they’ve done.
 The reference may even feel comfortable inviting to their home to see their project first hand.
 But I tend to let the reference extend the invitation instead of me asking to come into their home.
 I think people feel more at ease if they have initiated the invite.

 That’s it for for this lesson.
 I hope you find these questions helpful as you move along your homebuilding journey.
-If you can think of a person or social media group that could also be helped by this information, would it share this episode with them please?
+If you can think of a person or social media group that could also be helped by this information, would you share this episode with them please?
 You can share the episode by text, email, group me or on social media platforms.

 Please remember that the purpose of this podcast is simply to educate and inform.
 It is not a substitute for professional advice.
 The information that you hear is based the only on the opinions, research and experiences of my guests and myself.
 That information might be incomplete and it’s subject to change, so it may not apply to your project.
 In addition, building codes and requirements vary from region to region, so always consult a professional about specific recommendations for your home.